kkipngenokoech/mypage/content/officehours.md

 title: "Office Hours"
 date: 2024-05-08
 hidemeta: true
-description: "Schedule and location for Professor Dr von Igelfeld's office hours."
+description: "Schedule and availability for Kipngeno Koech."
 ---

 ---

-#### Schedule
+#### Availability

-Office hours take place on Wednesday at 10am.
+Please email me to schedule a meeting or discussion.

 ---

 #### Location

-By default meetings are in my office.
-I am also available for virtual meetings on Zoom.
+Meetings can be arranged at Carnegie Mellon University Africa campus in Kigali, or virtually via Zoom/Teams.

 ---

+#### Booking

+Please email me at bkoech@andrew.cmu.edu to schedule an appointment or discuss any questions.

+---

+*I'm generally available for academic discussions, project collaborations, or questions about AI and machine learning.*

 #### Meeting material